PMBio/deeprvat/docs/input_data.md

 y_transformation: quantile_transform
 ```

-_Required._ `n_repeats` specifies the number of DeepRVAT models used in association testing and/or trained as part of the model ensemble.
+_Required._ `n_repeats` specifies the number of DeepRVAT models used in association testing and/or training as part of the model ensemble.

 _Optional._ `y_transformation` optionally specifies a transformation applied to phenotypes during association testing and (when executed) training.
 Possible values are `standardize` and `quantile_transform`.